ddworken/snapperS/README.rst

       -v, --verbose         Enable verbose logging.
 If you are experiencing difficulties with this program, try with -v for debugging.

     Subcommands:
+      Restore a snapshot from a file generated with snapperS backup.
       Delete a specified file from either a range of snapshots or from all snapshots.
       Backup a specified snapshot to a file via btrfs send.
       Read a specified file from a specified snapshot.

-      {cat,backup,delete}
+      {cat,backup,restore,delete}